Philadelphia Neuropsychology Society

 PNS is committed to creating a community of diversity and inclusion in the greater Philadelphia region that provides diversity related local support, advocacy, and resources for trainees, professionals, and the community at large.

-Current Members (2022-2023):
+Current Members (to be updated):

 Dr. Jennifer Tinker